kbelenky/open_sorts/README.md

 Click the play button on the notebook.

 At the very bottom, you'll see two images side by side.
-One image shows what the camera sees, with a green quadrilateral.
-The other image shows just the contents of the green quadrilateral stretched and cropped into a card-shaped rectangle.
+One image shows what the camera sees, with a blue quadrilateral.
+The other image shows just the contents of the blue quadrilateral stretched and cropped into a card-shaped rectangle.
 Adjust the 8 sliders (top-left corner x&y, top-right corner x&y, etc...) until the the card (including black/white border) takes up exactly the cropped image.

 It should look like this.